Wait-For-It-123/logiCAD/README.md

 12. The LogiCAD application should be launched

-This code from an Oracle tutorial handles putting elements into the workspace.
+The following Copyright is from code we used from an Oracle tutorial that handles putting elements into the
+workspace:

  Copyright (c) 1995, 2008, Oracle and/or its affiliates.
 All rights reserved.